Eastleigh to Salisbury line

-The Eastleigh to Salisbury line is the railway line from Eastleigh through Romsey to Salisbury in Hampshire, England.
-It was constructed by the London and South Western Railway in 1857 from Bishopstoke; the station changed its name to Eastleigh in 1889.
-At Salisbury the line ran to Milford station on the south-eastern margin of the city, but in 1859 and extension to the present-day Salisbury station was built, and the lines from Andover through Salisbury to Yeovil were connected.
+The Eastleigh to Salisbury line is the railway line from Eastleigh (Hampshire) through Romsey to Salisbury (Wiltshire) in England.
+It was constructed by the London and South Western Railway in 1857 from Bishopstoke; the station's name was changed to Eastleigh in 1889.
+At Salisbury the line ran to Milford station on the south-eastern margin of the city, but in 1859 an extension to the present-day Salisbury station was built, and the lines from Andover through Salisbury to Yeovil were connected.

 In 1865 the Andover and Redbridge Railway was opened, giving a direct connection from Southampton to Romsey, and in 1889 the missing link from Netley to Romsey was ready.
 In time this became the dominant route to Southampton, and the Eastleigh to Romsey section was greatly reduced in importance.

 The route to Salisbury carried through trains from Bristol and South Wales, and became an important artery from South Wales for bunker coal for coal-fuelled shipping at Southampton and Portsmouth.
 Except for the Milford station, the entire route continues in use at the present.

 Before the LSWR

-In the eighteenth century the city of Salisbury recognised the need for transport for heavy commodities to and from the port of Southampton, and construction of a canal was attempted.
+In the eighteenth century, the city of Salisbury recognised the need for transport for heavy commodities to and from the port of Southampton, and construction of a canal was attempted.
 A flood destroyed much of the works and bankrupted the contractor, and the scheme was at an end.
 In 1803 a wooden railway was partly built, but this too was unsuccessful.
 Yet already in the 1830s a railway connection was seen as essential to the commercial success and prosperity of a town or city, and the idea of a railway line was always in mind.

 The London and Southampton Railway opened its line throughout in 1840.
 The following year it changed its name to the London and South Western Railway in response to sensitivities in Portsmouth, which was to be denied a proper branch at first.
 Portsmouth had to make do with a line to Gosport, and crossing Portsmouth Harbour by ferry.
 The Gosport branch opened in 1841.